Geisinger Medical Laboratories Test Catalog

 Critical values/courtesy alerts:

-Chlamydia trachomatis detected by transcription-mediated nucleic acid amplification and/or Neisseria gonorrhoeae detected by transcription-mediated nucleic acid amplification
+Chlamydia trachomatis detected by transcription-mediated nucleic acid amplification and/or Neisseria gonorrhoeae detected by transcription-mediated nucleic acid amplification.

 CPT code(s):